VakteyeVakteye

 What evidence does a Vakteye report contain?

-Each scan produces a verified findings list with confidence labels (Certain, Firm, Tentative), citations to the relevant article in the legal RAG corpus (1,662 chunks across 14 frameworks including GDPR, ePrivacy, NIS2, Cybersäkerhetslagen, LEK, EDPB guidelines, CJEU case law), and forensic artefacts: a Playwright trace replay (.zip), HAR 1.2 recordings phase-marked across the consent flow, a smoking-gun timeline reconstructed from the HAR, and a SHA-256 manifested forensic-bundle download for approved review states.
+Each scan produces a verified findings list with confidence labels (Certain, Firm, Tentative), citations to the relevant article in a curated legal corpus covering GDPR, ePrivacy, NIS2, Swedish equivalents (Cybersäkerhetslagen, LEK 9 kap.) and EDPB guidelines, and forensic artefacts: a replayable browser-session trace (.zip), HAR 1.2 recordings phase-marked across the consent flow, a smoking-gun timeline reconstructed from the HAR, and a SHA-256 manifested forensic-bundle download for approved review states.
 Findings can be downloaded as PDF or CSV.

 How does Vakteye handle false positives?

 Three layers.
-First, a pattern prefilter catches CERTAIN findings (proven by behavioural test or tracker-DB match) and auto-confirms them without LLM cost.
-Second, pattern-based verification sub-tasks run behavioural tests against tracker DBs and DOM checks.
-Third, a Claude-based verifier with multimodal screenshot input handles ambiguous cases.
-A second-pass auditor with tool use (DNS, HTTP HEAD, DOM-query, cross-finding query) re-investigates the final clustered findings.
-Reviewer corrections are recorded in scanner_human_feedback, and findings flagged false-positive twice are auto-downgraded on subsequent scans.
+First, a pattern prefilter catches CERTAIN findings (proven by behavioural test or tracker-database match) and auto-confirms them without further cost.
+Second, pattern-based verification sub-tasks run behavioural tests against tracker databases and DOM checks.
+Third, a multimodal verifier with screenshot input handles ambiguous cases.
+A second-pass auditor with tool use (DNS, HTTP HEAD, DOM-query, cross-finding query, and others) re-investigates the final clustered findings.
+Reviewer corrections are recorded, and findings with sufficient recent false-positive history are auto-downgraded on subsequent scans via a temporally weighted scoring system.

 Pricing & data